Beta Feature - Widget Studio is currently in beta. Widget Studio is only available for SDK 3.0 customers.

 How the Widget Editor Agent Works

 The Agent generates MDX code based on your natural language descriptions.
 You don’t need to know how to code - just describe what you want.
-What Happens When You Send a Message:Type and send
+What Happens When You Send a Message:We’re adding conversational responses soon.
+For now, just check the preview to see if your changes worked.

 Writing Effective Prompts